 GCP client libraries use

-Application default credentials (ADC) to find your application's
+Application default credentials (ADC) to find your

-credentials.
-You provide credentials to the OpenCensus client library
+application's credentials.
+You provide these credentials

 by setting the

 @app.route('/index.html', methods=['GET']) def index(): tracer = app.config['TRACER'] tracer.start_span(name='index') # Add up to 1 sec delay, weighted toward zero time.sleep(random.random() ** 2) result = "Tracing requests" tracer.end_span() return result